fawazsyed/msi-ai-assistant/GETTING_STARTED.md

-# Getting Started with MSI Support Assistant
+# Getting Started with MSI AI Assistant

-Complete setup guide for new team members and contributors.
+Setup guide for the agentic RAG system with MCP integration.

 ---